Who will pay the price when Sochi Games end?

 Other tycoons have won praise for their sports facilities, with American speedskater Heather Richardson announcing herself "really impressed with the venues, the villages, everything", which she said felt like Disney World.

-The Interros company belonging to Vladimir Potanin, whose estimated $14.3 billion fortune makes him Russia's seventh richest man, built the modern resort of Rosa Khutor, where the ski events are held, for 68.5 billion roubles.
+The Interros company belonging to Vladimir Potanin, whose estimated $14.3 billion fortune makes him Russia's seventh richest man, built the modern resort of Rosa Khutor, where the ski events are held, for 68.5 billion roubles ($1.95 billion).

 It has won good reviews, suggesting Potanin has fulfilled his side of the bargain.